 The availability of Alphonso mango is limited, urban people can get it easily.
 Another reason for its limited availability is its price.
 To enjoy it you have to pay a little more than the normal mango varieties.

 Alphonso is one of the oldest mango cultivars in India.
 This variety of mango was developed by the first Portuguese after his arrival in India.
-Konkan, Maharashtra, and Goa was the first place in India where Alphonso mango was introduced after the Portuguese colony ( Portuguese colony was set up by Portuguese to stay in India).
+Konkan, Maharashtra, and Goa were the first place in India where Alphonso mango was introduced after the Portuguese colony ( Portuguese colony was set up by Portuguese to stay in India).

-Do you know the most expensive mango varieties in India?.
+Do you know the most expensive mango varieties in India?

 Obviously, it is Alphonso.
 Alphonso is so costly, only you can buy it in the metro cities of India.
 Major producing cities of Alphonso mangoes are Ratnagiri, Konkan, and Sindhugurg.

 The price of alphonso mango is never fixed.
 Its price depends on the production.
 However one can expect to get it from 180 / dozen to 900 / dozen.

 Mango is a seasonal fruit.
 Alphonso mango season starts in May and lasts till June.
 (Which means you can buy Alphonso mangoes from the market these days.)